caseyyee/resume/README.md

 * [Experience](#experience)
 * [Articles, Writing and Press](#articles-writing--mentions)

-## I’m a UX Engineer
+## I’m a Product Engineer

-I like to work in code, but also feature a full complement of UX and design skills to go along with that.
-Specializing in emerging tech (AR, VR is a big part of that!) and well versed in modern tools and workflows using Javascript, React, Node, WebGL/three, WebRTC, HTML/CSS just to name a few.
+I primiarly work in code, but also feature a full complement of Product and UX skills to go along with that.
+Specializing in emerging tech (AR, VR is a big part of that!) and well versed in modern tools and workflows using Javascript, React, Node, WebGL/three.js, WebRTC, HTML/CSS just to name a few.
 I am also a fan of Figma, Framer, Adobe CS and other design tools.

 ## Organisations and brands I’ve worked with